nadrane/blog/content/_posts/using-jq-to-effortlessly-ingest-newline-delimited-JSON-into-postgres.md

 ## Formatting the Data

 You might think that Postgres has a simple utility for loading line-delimited JSON.
 Like me, you'd be wrong.
 It's all the more surprising given that it has a [COPY](https://www.postgresql.org/docs/current/static/sql-copy.html) utility that's designed to load data from files.
-Unfortunately, that utility only supports `text`, `csv`, and `binary` formats.
+Unfortunately, that utility only supports `markup›text`, `markup›csv`, and `markup›binary` formats.

 Transforming our data into a CSV is a breeze with [jq](https://stedolan.github.io/jq/).
 We can pipe the JSON stream into the following command to extract the `id`, `by`, `parent`, and `text` fields.
 You can customize the command to extract whatever fields you like.